-Considering that Mr. A. M. Naik, Founder Chairman has attained the age of seventy five years, the Board of Directors has approved the re-appointment and continuation of Mr. A. M. Naik as Non-Executive Director, subject to approval of the Members of the Company by way of Special Resolution.
+Considering that Mr. A. M. Naik, Founder Chairman has attained the age of seventy five years, the Board of Directors has approved the re-appointment and continuation of Mr. A. M. Naik as Non-Executive Director, subject to approval of the Members of the Company by way In terms of the provisions of Section 152 of Companies Act, 2013, Mr. Sudhir of Special Resolution.